Dynamic Growth Throughput Benchmarks

 option is set to OnRelease

-class has no option to zero out memory buffers (used memory is always cleared), so this parameter does not apply to that class.
+to provide a fair comparison to other classes.
+The MemoryStream class does not support zeroing out memory buffers (used memory is always cleared), so this parameter does not apply to that class.

 GrowEachLoop